Rlambier25/Band-Venue-Matcher/README.md

 * Create database band_tracker in your terminals PSQL using 'CREATE DATABASE band_tracker;'
 * In another window of terminal launch POSTGRES
 * open terminal and run the command "psql band_tracker < band_tracker.sql" to import the database

+## Setup Tables in Database for creating entire DATABASE from scratch

+* enter into terminal: $psql
+* enter the following: \c band_tracker;
+* #CREATE TABLE bands (id serial PRIMARY KEY, name varchar);
+* #CREATE TABLE venues (id serial PRIMARY KEY, name varchar);
+* #CREATE TABLE bands_venues(id serial PRIMARY KEY, band_id int, venue_id int);

+## Now that our DATABASE's and tables are setup we can now make our test database and launch gradle.

+* #CREATE DATABASE band_tracker_test WITH TEMPLATE band_tracker;
-* enter "gradle run" in the terminal.
+* enter "$ gradle run" in the terminal.
 EX: Java-Week4-codeReview-$ gradle run
 * In your browser go to "localhost:4567"

 ## Known Bugs

 Also, CSS construction is currently pending.
 Using bootstrap field to not take empty fields.

 ## Support and contact details